romrell4/FertilityTracker/README.md

 * Peak Day
   * Definition: Any occurrence in a cycle of the following: The last day of peak mucus, or the fourth consecutive day of non-peak mucus
   * UI: Background color (or alternative)
-  * After peak day, the next three days also appear differently
+  * After peak day or day of spotting, the next three days also appear differently

 ## V3

+### Back up data
+Possibly using firebase as a backend?

+### Export Cycles
+What's the purpose behind this one?

+### Mark days that had a notation
+What does this mean?

+### Select Date from Calendar
+Tap on the current day to get a calendar widget to switch days

 ### Sub-sensations

 ### Chart including Notes